Kaplan Nursing Practice Test (KNAT 2026)

 What is the Kaplan Nursing Entrance Exam?

-The Kaplan Nursing Entrance Exam is a standardized test that assesses your readiness for nursing school.
-It covers four areas: Reading, Mathematics, Writing, and Science.
+The Kaplan Nursing Entrance Exam is a computer-based admissions test used by many nursing programs.
+It measures skills in four areas: Reading, Math, Writing, and Science.

 How is the Kaplan Nursing Entrance Exam scored?